EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Design and Methodology

 Finally, we quantify uncertainty using a \textbf{Disagreement Score} ($\sigma_{max}$), defined as the maximum standard deviation across all dimensions.
 Templates exhibiting high variance are flagged for manual review to resolve potential logical ambiguities:

 where $\mu^{(d)}$ represents the mean score across judges for dimension $d$.

-\paragraph{Stage 2: Expert Human Certification.} Templates passing the AI tribunal undergo a double-blind review by domain experts through a custom Streamlit interface presented in~\autoref{sec:appendix_ui}.
-We assess Inter-Annotator Agreement per branch using \textbf{Fleiss' Kappa ($\kappa$)} for binary admissibility (Approve/Reject) and \textbf{Krippendorff's Alpha ($\alpha$)} for ordinal quality ratings (1--5), the latter accounting for disagreement magnitude and missing data.
+\paragraph{Stage 2: Expert Human Certification.} Templates passing the AI Tribunal undergo a double-blind review by domain experts through a custom Streamlit interface presented in~\autoref{sec:appendix_ui}.
+We assess Inter-Annotator Agreement per branch using Fleiss' $\kappa$ for binary admissibility (Approve/Reject) and two complementary ordinal coefficients: Krippendorff's $\alpha$ and Gwet's AC2~\cite{gwet2008,wongpakaran2013}, the latter serving as the primary reliability metric due to its robustness to range restriction~\cite{feinstein1990high}.

-\paragraph{AI-Human Alignment.} To assess validation reliability, we measure correspondence between the AI Tribunal and human experts using \textbf{False Positive Rate (FPR)}, to quantify filter safety (templates approved by AI but rejected by human experts), and \textbf{Spearman's Rank Correlation ($\rho$)} to evaluate monotonic ranking consistency, chosen over Pearson to better handle the ordinal nature and high-quality skew of the data.
+\paragraph{AI-Human Alignment.} To assess validation reliability, we measure correspondence between the AI Tribunal and human experts using False Positive Rate (FPR) to quantify filter safety, and Mean Absolute Difference (MAD) to evaluate scoring consistency in original scale units.
+MAD is preferred over rank correlation, which becomes uninformative under the score concentration produced by effective pre-filtering.
 Detailed results are provided in~\autoref{sec:appendix_multi_stage_verification_results}.